giacomodecolle/CCO-design-patterns/design-patterns/new-patterns/information/Document_Field_Documentation.md

 Document Field

 ## Compentency Questions
-What document is this document field apart of?
+What document is this document field a part of?

 What is the name on this document field?